 This list is required if one or more tables appear in the text.
 The List of Tables precedes the List of Figures and directly follows the Table of Contents.
 The title "List of Tables" must be placed at the top center of the page.
-Single-space each table title (when the title extends beyond one line) and double-space between each complete title.
-(Every table must have a title beyond, e.g., "Table 4.")
-Second and any subsequent lines in the table title must be aligned under the first letter of title.
+Each table must have a title beyond, e.g., "Table 1."
+Single-space each table title (when the title extends beyond one line); doublespace between each complete title.
+Second and any subsequent lines in the table title must be aligned under the first letter of the title.
 Table titles in the List of Tables are to be identical in content to the titles as they appear in the text; however, a lengthy, individual title may be condensed in the List of Tables.
 Entries within the List of Tables must be consistent in their format.
 Should there be just one table, it is numbered.
 See the example of a list of tables page at the end of this section.
+Tables in appendices must be titled as tables and included in the List of Tables.